 Rebecca Waller, PhD

 Thank you for your interest in the EDEN Lab.
-We study socioemotional development, child psychopathology, and personality development.
-We explore the contexts that children grow up in that give rise to the development of antisocial behavior, violence, and substance use, as well as related constructs, like callous-unemotional traits and empathy.
-We also examine how the environment interacts with genetic risk to influence children’s socioemotional development by shaping the structure and function of the brain.
+We study social and emotional development, psychopathology, and personality.
+We explore the contexts that children grow up in that give rise to the development of antisocial behavior, violence, and substance use, as well as related constructs, like conscience, empathy, and callous-unemotional traits.
+We also examine how the environment interacts with genetic risk to influence development by shaping the structure and function of the brain.
 Work in the EDEN lab is strongly translational because we aim to use our research to inform prevention and treatment efforts to reduce antisocial behavior.